There is no typical victim of slavery.

 Victims of modern slavery and human trafficking are men, women and children of all ages, ethnicities and nationalities.
 However, exploitation is normally more prevalent among the most vulnerable or within minority or socially excluded groups.

-Poverty, lack of education, unstable social and political conditions, economic imbalances and war are key issues that contribute to someone’s vulnerability in becoming a victim of modern slavery.
+Poverty, lack of education, unstable social and political conditions, economic imbalances, climate change and war are key issues that contribute to someone’s vulnerability in becoming a victim of modern slavery.

 What’s more, victims can often face more than one type of abuse and slavery, for example being sold on to another trafficker and then forced into another form of exploitation.